Thursday, February 22, 2024

 Da'Vine Joy Randolph for Best Supporting Actress

-I can't say much else about the rest of the nominations, and if you are doing an Oscar Ballot competition like my family does every year, those other nominations mark the winner.
+I can't say much else about the rest of the nominations, and if you are doing an Oscar Ballot competition like my family does every year, those other categories mark the winner.
 So I'm sorry I can't be very useful to you, but I don't want to steer you wrong.
 I am reasonably sure that the above six categories will go this way, though there is always the potential for a surprise.

 Fin.